Aspen under EU antitrust spotlight over excessive cancer drug prices

 The European Commission said on Monday that it was looking into information that Aspen has imposed hefty and unjustified price increases of up to several hundred percent, and has withdrawn the drugs in some EU countries or threatened to do so in others.

 Aspen acquired the medicines after their patent protection had expired.
-Its shares extended losses on news of the EU probe and were down 3.6 percent at 275.26 rand by 1307 GMT versus a 0.3 percent fall in Johannesburg's Top-40 index.
+Its shares extended losses on news of the EU probe and were down 2.3 percent at 279.05 rand by 1020 GMT (6.20 a.m.
+ET).

-The EU competition enforcer said the probe will focus on niche medicines containing the active pharmaceutical ingredients chlorambucil, melphalan, mercaptopurine, tioguanine and busulfan for treating cancer such as hematologic tumours.
+The EU competition enforcer said the probe will focus on niche medicines containing the active pharmaceutical ingredients chlorambucil, melphalan, mercaptopurine, tioguanine and busulfan for treating cancer such as hematologic tumors.

 "Companies should be rewarded for producing these pharmaceuticals to ensure that they keep making them into the future.
 But when the price of a drug suddenly goes up by several hundred percent, this is something the Commission may look at," European Competition Commissioner Margrethe Vestager said in a statement.